-For any team looking to establish a strong CI/CD pipeline, the primary focus is in automation.
+For any team looking to establish a strong continuous delivery pipeline, the primary focus is in automation.
 Note that you need to have strong automation across the board — not just in testing.

 You need to automate the environment that is required.
 You also need to automate the acceptance of code changes and various types of testing, including:

-When you have a strong CI/CD pipeline, you eliminate waste across all stages.
+When you have a strong pipeline, you eliminate waste across all stages.
 With optimized resources and a stable pipeline, teams have full control over all software activities.
 And by mixing types of build-acceptance testing with proper CI, teams can receive fast and timely feedback.
 This translates into a reduced number of escaped defects.

-Perfecto establishes the foundational automation that the CI/CD pipeline relies on.
+Perfecto establishes the foundational automation that the pipeline relies on.
 Its stable, self-healing lab is always on and always up to date so testing can execute continuously.

 Perfecto offers support for all open source frameworks.
 No matter what your toolchain is, Perfecto can plug and play into those solutions.
 Perfecto integrates with an array of continuous integration tools, such as Jenkins, Azure DevOps, TeamCity, and Circle CI.

 Perfecto also provides skillset-matched automation tools.
 These help reduce test flakiness and can accelerate the testing process.
 Plus, Perfecto offers immediate, actionable feedback with the CI dashboard and smart analytics.

-Perfecto can provide the test automation CI/CD pipelines need.
+Perfecto can provide the test automation your pipeline needs.
 It’s the only end-to-end continuous testing platform on the market for web and mobile apps.
 And it can help you test at DevOps speed.

 Try testing with Perfecto today.
 Get your free trial.